Sync from a trusted node

 To start trusted node sync, run:

-If the command was executed succesfully, following log lines will be visible:
+If the command was executed successfully, following log lines will be visible:

 After this the application will terminate and you can now start the beacon node as usual.